 In 2013, the Massachusetts Legislature passed a state law to require some of the SNAP and cash assistance recipients to have EBT cards with a photo of the head of household.
 M.G.L.
 Chpt.18 §2 (B)(k).
-Due to advocacy by a range of state organizations, the final state law exempts almost 75% of Massachusetts SNAP and cash recipients from the photo EBT rule.
+Due to advocacy by a range of state organizations, the final state law exempts over 75% of Massachusetts SNAP and cash recipients from the photo EBT rule.

 Regardless of what your card looks like, all EBT cardholders and their household members have the same rights when using the EBT card to buy food.

-There are three types of valid EBT in Massachusetts:
+There are basically two types of valid EBT cards in Massachusetts:

 - Age 60 or older